cavaleria-dev/multiaccount/docs/19-webhook-roadmap.md

 ## Executive Summary

-### Current State: 20% Complete ⚠️
+### Current State: 12-15% Complete ⚠️ (Updated after code review)

-The webhook system documentation is **comprehensive and production-ready** (~7,300 lines), but the actual implementation is only **~20% complete**.
+The webhook system documentation is **comprehensive and production-ready** (~7,300 lines), but the actual implementation is only **~12-15% complete** (lower than initially estimated). **Code review revealed critical issues** in existing implementation.
 Significant work remains to bring the system to full production readiness.

 **What exists:**
 - ✅ Database tables (partial - missing columns)